… The days you struggled to get everything done.

 Your body's ability to adapt to both internal and external stress is important not just for good health, but also for slowing your physical signs of aging.

-Effectively dealing with your stress and maintaining a positive outlook on life are two straightforward solutions to preventing premature aging from stress, and enjoying a youthfully invigorating appearance.
+Effectively dealing with your stress and maintaining a positive outlook on life are two straightforward solutions to preventing premature aging from stress, and enjoying an invigorating appearance.

-Eating the Right Foods Can Help Slow Your Signs of Premature Aging
+Eating the Right Foods Can Help Rejuvenate Your Skin

-In an international study of eating patterns and skin aging, investigators found that dark- and fair-skinned people who consumed diets of healthy whole foods were less prone to developing wrinkles.
+In an international study of eating patterns, investigators found that dark- and fair-skinned people who consumed diets of healthy whole foods were able to better control their wrinkles.

 Even when age and smoking were factored in – conditions linked to skin aging – diet still played a role in helping to prevent wrinkling of sun-exposed skin.